-1.2 The Code
+7.1.2 The Code

 Our Git repository contains the Axom source code, documentation, test suites and all files and scripts used for configuring and building the code.
-The repository lives in our CZ Bitbucket project.
+The repository lives in our Github repository.

-We use our JIRA project space for issue tracking.
+We use Github for issue tracking.
 Please report issues, feature requests, etc. there or send email to the Axom development team.

-1.2.1 Getting the Code
+Getting the Code